hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 too slow  <-----

-[18:13:52](#16452080322321yjERw:gitter.im) <hiiamboris (NOT THIS ONE)>: it was so years ago and I'm starting to misremembering things í ½í¸ƒ
+[18:13:52](#16452080322321yjERw:gitter.im) <hiiamboris (NOT THIS ONE)>: it was so years ago and I'm starting to misremembering things ğŸ˜ƒ

 ## 19-Feb-2022